zhukovka/rich-content/docs/UiSettings.md

   This function determines the 'Add a nofollow tag' link panel checkbox visiblity.

   By default, its predicate is `relValue !== 'nofollow'`

+- `placeholder` : `string`

+  This variable determines the placeholder to use for the link panel.

+  By default, its value is `"Enter a URL here"` translated by localization